 Simply put, human trafficking is the exploitation of an individual for profit.

 Article 3, paragraph (a) of the Protocol to Prevent, Suppress and Punish Trafficking in Persons defines Trafficking in Persons as the recruitment, transportation, transfer, harbouring or receipt of persons, by means of the threat or use of force or other forms of coercion, of abduction, of fraud, of deception, of the abuse of power or of a position of vulnerability or of the giving or receiving of payments or benefits to achieve the consent of a person having control over another person, for the purpose of exploitation.

 What is an abolitionist?

-Why is FA reaching out to faith communities?
+Why does UA reach out to faith communities?

-Does FA endorse any candidates or specific political party?
+Does UA endorse any candidates or specific political party?

-No. FA is strictly nonpartisan and does not endorse candidates or political parties.
+No. UA is strictly nonpartisan and does not endorse candidates or political parties.